-Things get even more complicated when Jason decides to steal the Picasso because he is debt to the Russians.
-Little does he know, Francis brought a forgery instead of the real Picasso.
-The Russians find out and kidnap the two Brits and the Yank.
-Lord Raj’s connection help them escape through the tunnel system wearing only their skivvies.
-Francis slips back to Los Angeles leaving the Brits to Jason’s creditors who capture them again and pressure them to recover the real Picasso, so off they go to LA.
+However, Francis can’t help but be tempted to sell the painting.
+All roads lead to Puerto Banús, Spain, where his Brit associates, Jason, and Lord Yuvraj, meet Francis to help with the sale.
+Things get more complicated when Jason decides to steal the Picasso for his Russian creditors.
+Little does Jason know, Francis brought a forgery instead of the real Picasso.
+When the Russians find out, they kidnap the two Brits and the Yank and lock them up in a cave.
+They find a way out through the sewer system wearing only their skivvies and Francis slips back to Los Angeles leaving the Brits to Jason’s creditors who capture them again and pressure them to recover the real Picasso, or else, so off to LA they go after Francis.

-Impatient, Vincenzo Spumante sends his own thugs to pick-up Francis and the painting.
-Francis escapes but gets abducted by the LA based Russians.
-He escapes, again, but not without a bullet.
-Francis roams the desert half-alive.
-In Francis’ dying moments, he reveals everything two Mexican sisters who then nurse him back to health.
-Meanwhile, the other mobster verge in on them.
-Guns come blazing from all directions, and the two sisters defend Francis for a Picasso.
+Meanwhile, the impatient and paranoid Vincenzo Spumante sends his own thugs to pick up Francis and the painting but Francis gets abducted, first, by an LA-based Russian gain.
+Of course, Francis is on the FBI’s radar seeing that Vincenzo has reported the painting stolen.
+Francis escapes again, but not without a bullet in his shoulder.
+He roams the desert half-alive, and in his dying moments, he reveals everything to two Mexican American sisters who take him in and nurse him back to health.
+Meanwhile, the family, different sets of mobsters, gangs, and the FBI verge in on them.
+With guns blazing from all directions, the two sisters defend Francis for the Picasso.